gravity182/homeserver/CHANGELOD.md

 1. New services:
     - Pinchflat - a Youtube downloader
-    - Myspeed (replaces Speedtest) - speed test with multiple providers of your choice
+    - Myspeed - speed test with multiple providers
-    - Calibre - books management
+    - Calibre-Web-Automated - books management
-    - Calibre-book-downloader (Anna's Archive)
+    - Calibre-book-downloader - download books from Anna's Archive
-    - Openbooks (IRCHighWay)
+    - Openbooks - download books from IRCHighWay
-    - Mealie
+    - Mealie - recipe manager
-    - Convertx
+    - Convertx - file convertor
 2. Removed services:
     - Readarr - unfortunately, it's inherently broken.
 Replaced by Calibre, Calibre-book-downloader and Openbooks
-    - Speedtest - took too much RAM, had only single non-transparent provider.
-Myspeed allows you to select a provider of your choice (Librespeed, Cloudflare, Speedtest)
+    - Speedtest - consumed too much RAM, had only a single non-transparent provider.
+Myspeed allows you to choose a provider: Librespeed, Cloudflare, or Speedtest
 3. Now services can connect to a VPN
-4. Now each service can be served under multiple subdomain
+4. Now each service can be served under multiple subdomains in ingress

 ## \[1.0.5] - 2024-12-10